ONSgeo/geospatial-training/_docs/awareness_of_geog_and_stats.md

 ### Three key reasons that geography matters

 1. Geography is fundamental to the way we produce statistics - if we don’t get the geography right there is real risk that we will damage the quality of our statistics.
-2. As we pull more data together in ONS , geography provides a great way to integrate between topics and across themes – often location will be the only element that disparate datasets hold in common.
+2. As we pull more data together in ONS, geography provides a great way to integrate between topics and across themes – often location will be the only element that disparate datasets hold in common.
 3. Spatial relationships matter and there are a wealth of well established and emerging spatial tools available to help us lever more information out of our data.

 ### The importance of Geography in Statistics